ony-boom/mms/README.md

 MMS is a web-based local music player that allows you to manage and play your music collection from your browser.

 **Status**: Work in progress, but fully functional for basic music playback.

+> [!IMPORTANT]
+> MMS is designed for **local use only** and is not intended for deployment on public-facing servers.
+The client application works well, but the server component is not optimized for production environments, lacks user management capabilities, and doesn't include the security hardening required for public internet exposure.

 ## Installation